 List of about 10,000 titles offering free access to 3 million high-quality, peer-reviewed articles in social sciences, physical and life sciences, medicine, technology and humanities.

 Curated directory of over 2,600 publicly-available digital collections of full-text content for the support and enhancement of academic and research activities for the global community.
 Browse and search for repositories by geographic region and country.

 HathiTrust Digital Library

 Collection of electronic public domain and copyrighted books, journal articles and audiovisual materials digitized by Google, Microsoft and the Internet Archive, University of California system, and other collaborating institutions.
 Users can create personalized collections of books and documents for later reading.
-Use the "full view" filter to locate downloadable content.
+Use the "full view" filter to locate freely-downloadable content.